 In May 2014, the Financial Accounting Standards Board ("FASB") issued an accounting standards update which affects the revenue recognition of entities that enter into either (1) certain contracts to transfer goods or services to customers or (2) certain contracts for the transfer of nonfinancial assets.
 The update indicates an entity should recognize revenue in an amount that reflects the consideration the entity expects to be entitled to in exchange for the goods or services transferred by the entity.

-The update is to be applied to the beginning of the year of implementation or retrospectively and is effective for annual periods beginning after December 15, 2018 and in interim periods in annual periods beginning after December 15, 2019.
-Early application is permitted but no earlier than annual reporting periods beginning after December 31, 2016.
-The School is currently evaluating the effect the update will have on its financial statements.
+The update is to be applied to the beginning of the year of implementation or retrospectively.
+In June 2020, the FASB issued an accounting standards update which defers the required effective date of the update for one year.
+As a result, entities may elect to adopt the update for annual reporting periods beginning after December 15, 2019, and for interim reporting periods beginning after December 15, 2020, with early application permitted.
+The School has elected the deferral and is currently evaluating the effect the update will have on its financial statements.